⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Tata Consultancy Services (TCS)

-A global leader in IT services, consulting, and business solutions, part of the Tata Group, known for large-scale digital transformation projects.
+A global leader in IT services, consulting, and business solutions, part of the Tata Group.
+Known for its strong execution and broad service portfolio.

 Wipro Limited